 Termites are small white, tan, or black insects that can cause severe destruction to wooden buildings.
-Over 2,300 species of termites, most of them tropical, have been described by entomologists.
-In the U.S., we have only four groups of termites of economic importance: Subterranean, Dry wood, Damp wood, and Powderpost Termites.
-The Subterranean and Dry wood are the two types of termites that cause damage to buildings in Southern California.
+Over 2,300 species, mostly tropical, have been described by entomologists.
+The four most important types in the U.S. – in terms of activity and damage – are Subterranean, Dry wood, Damp wood, and Formosan termite.
+Subterranean and Dry wood are the two types of termites that cause damage to buildings in Southern California.

-Termites are social insects that live in highly organized colonies.
-Like many insects, termites have an egg stage, an immature stage, and an adult stage.
-There are three main types of adults colony members: reproductives, workers, and soldiers.
+termite are social insects that live in highly organized colonies.
+There are three main types of adult colony members: reproductives, workers, and soldiers.
 When the colony is several years old and relatively large, it may produce another form of an adult termite called a “swarmer.”
-Swarmers are the termite’s way of sending out new kings and queens to start colonies.
+Swarmers are the termite’s way of sending new kings and queens to start colonies.

 If you see these signs in your house, you may have termites:

 Sawdust-like piles near wood surfaces or elongated, pellet-shaped droppings.

 Dirt or mud-like tubes or trails on outside walls, wooden beams or in

 crawl spaces.
 The mud tubes are typically about the diameter of a pencil, but sometimes can be thicker.

 Darkening or blistering of wooden structural members (like windowsills).
 Wood in damaged areas is typically thin, may sound hollow, and easily punctured with a knife or screwdriver.

 Swarming winged insects inside the structure, especially in the spring or fall.
 Swarms emerging from trees stumps, woodpiles, and other locations in the yard do not necessarily mean the house is infested.
 However, if winged termite are seen emerging from the base of a foundation wall or adjoining porches and patios, there’s a good chance the house is also infested.